DaveCaulfield/hangman/testing.md

  ![bug last letter](docs/readme-images/bug-last-letter.png)

  - The code was revisited and the issue was found with the sequence of the new lines of code.
- - Displaying the word to the terminal was incorrectly taking the value of the last iteration of the loop that checks if a letter is in the word.
+ - Displaying the word to the terminal was incorrectly taking the value of the last iteration of the for loop that checks if a letter is in the word.
  - The sequence of the code was adjusted to display the correct list of letters to the terminal.

 ### Code Structure